Skip to main content

 The University of Hertfordshire does not accept any liability for any incident involving an e-scooter or e-bike, so please remember you are personally liable for any harm or damage caused by an accident/incident.
 This includes paying financial compensation as a result of damage to property.

-Can I charge my e-scooter or e-bike on campus?
+Can I charge my e-bike on campus?

 If you live in campus accommodation, you can charge the batteries for your e-bike in the kitchen area only, as batteries present a fire risk (see guidance).
 Please don't use or charge a damaged battery.